zsombi02/gamma/plugins/iml/README.md

 ### Mapping GPL properties into IML

 The Gamma-IML integration supports the mapping of a subset of LTL properties specified in GPL.
-The mapping exploits the characteristics of the derived IML models, i.e., that the behvior is captured using three functions:
+The mapping exploits the characteristics of the derived IML models, i.e., that the behavior is captured using three functions:

 - *init*: the *init* function returns the initial state of the model;
 - *run_cycle r e*: the *run_cycle* function executes the model a single time (single cycle/step), based on its current state (captured by _r_) and the single incoming input (_e_);